 9. Best for skiers and snowboarders: Stowe Chalet

-This wonderful five-bedroom chalet has caught the attention of Conde Nast Traveler and features a spacious mud-room perfect for storing snow and sports equipment.
+This wonderful five-bedroom chalet has caught the attention of Conde Nast Traveler as one of the best Airbnb rentals in Vermont.

 10. Best for a rustic escape: The Ginger House

 This quaint log cabin offers a rustic yet homey place to stay in Stowe, perfect for up to six guests.